Love Is All (Roger Glover song): Music video

-The song came with an animated music video featuring a guitar playing frog gathering animals in the forest for the upcoming ball.
+The song came with an animated music video featuring a lute playing frog gathering animals in the forest for the upcoming ball.
 The animation was created by the Halas and Batchelor studio and one of the animators was Harold Whitaker.
 The video received a lot of airplay over the decades, particularly as a fill-in during technical difficulties, such as on the French TV channel Antenne 2, and in the United States in children's TV programs such as The Great Space Coaster and Nickelodeon morning shows.
 Those random airings, together with the psychedelic tone of the clip and the lack of subtitles, made it very popular amongst young viewers.

 Reception

 While Love Is All did little in the United Kingdom, it became an unexpected number one-hit in the Netherlands and Belgium for several weeks.
 In the Dutch Top 40, it reached number one for three weeks.
-In 1980, the video was featured on the Australian music show Countdown, and the song entered the Australian Top 10.
+In 1978, the video was featured on the Australian music show Countdown, and the song reached number 10 on the Australian charts.
 The video was also used regularly as an interstitial program on Australia's ABC TV.

 Cover versions

 The song was covered by Sacha Distel in 1976.
+Sergeant Frog released a version in the 1980s.
 In 2002, Flemish singer Dana Winner released a cover version.
-Other artists who covered the song have been Gonzales (2008), Keedz (2010) and Playing for Change (2013).
+Other artists who covered the song have been Gonzales (2008), Keedz (2010), Playing for Change (2013) and Arjen Lucassen (2023).